 Snip off the corner of the extra square so that you can fold it in nicely.

 Make a few stitches to secure the fold of the edge.

 Cut the fabric by using scissors or rotary cutter.
 The latter will give you straighter and more even strips and it is faster than using scissors.

 As a rule of thumb, cut the fabric about 3 times the width of each small square of the canvas.
 For thicker fabric like upholstery material, cut 1/2 a square smaller, and for thinner fabric, cut 1/2 to 1 square bigger.

 To make the cutting faster, fold the fabric to 2 – 4 layers thick, press the cutter a little and cut it by using a new blade.

 Which way to cut the strip, horizontal or vertical?
 Good question… I would say both ways work depend on the type of fabric you use.
-Cotton or quilt-weight fabric can be cut in both way, you can even use “tear method” if you want a frayed look on your project as tearing fabric strips create more frays on the bare edges.
+Cotton or quilt-weight fabric can be cut in both ways, you can even use the “tear method” if you want a frayed look on your project as tearing fabric strips create more frays on the bare edges.

 Since I am using poly jersey interlock material, I cut it vertically so that it won’t curl up like my T-shirt yarn.

 All set with the Basic Locker Hook, we are ready for the lock hooking adventure!!!